-Finally, in the worlds created by Tolkien and Lewis, there is a source of Grace and Goodness outside of us to rescue us from Darkness.
+Finally, in the worlds created by Tolkien and outside of us to rescue us from Darkness.

-By the end of his Quest, Frodo the Ring-bearer has given up the thought of ultimate success or even survival.
+By the end of his Quest, Frodo the Ring-bearer or even survival.
 "Hope fails.
-An end comes," he tells Sam.
-"We have only a little time to wait now.
-We are lost in ruin and downfall, and there is no escape."
+An end comes," now.
+We are lost in ruin and downfall, and